zaffnet/zaffnet.github.io/_posts/2025-11-25-building-qareen-with-agents.md

 ![Hand-drawn patterns that worked in building qareen](/assets/img/qareen-agent-patterns.svg)

 **Planner → Builders.** One agent breaks issues into small, specific tasks.
 Others pick them up and execute.
 This sounds obvious, but getting the granularity right took some trial and error.
 Too big and agents get confused.
-Too small and you're managing a to-do list the length of a CVS receipt.
+Too small and developers are managing a to-do list the length of a CVS receipt.

 **Critic in the loop.** Before code hits my screen, a critic agent runs linting and tests.
 It's like having a very literal-minded coworker who catches the obvious stuff so I can focus on the subtle stuff.

 **Keep logs of everything.** Every agent run dumps its commands and outputs to a log.
-When something breaks—and it will—you can replay the sequence to figure out what changed.
+When something breaks—and it will—the sequence can be replayed to figure out what changed.
 Think git blame, but for agent decisions.

 **Gradio for instant feedback.** I wired up a quick UI with sliders for the ranking weights.
 Being able to *see* the reranker's decisions made tuning dramatically faster than staring at JSON outputs.